UMD-DRASTIC/drastic/README.md

 Deletes the specified group

 ```
-indigo group-delete GROUP_NAME
+drastic group-delete GROUP_NAME
 ```

 ### Ingest data

-The ```ingest``` command is used to import existing data into the Indigo system.
-By providing a directory the command will walk the files and sub-folders within that directory adding them as collections and resources in Indigo.
+The ```ingest``` command is used to import existing data into the Drastic system.
+By providing a directory the command will walk the files and sub-folders within that directory adding them as collections and resources in Drastic.
 The created collection structure will mirror the provided local directory.

 This command needs at least 3 arguments, they are: